 The TEVO Tarantula has many cables to organise.
-Appropriately colour themed cable ties help make the printer look fancy.
+Appropriately colour-themed cable ties help make the printer look fancy.

 The TEVO Tarantula came with one brushless cooling fan directed to the mainboard.
-Other than ware and tare where the fan needs to be replaced, an additional fan might also be required as a — especially when the original fan was used as a filament layer cooling fan.
+Other than ware and tare where the fan needs to be replaced, an additional fan might also be required — especially when the original fan was used as a filament layer cooling fan.

 The stock TEVO Tarantula shipped with two types of aluminium frame corner brackets, the AJ28 corner bracket and the LJ20 T Slot corner bracket.
 The TEVO Tarantula uses 2020 and 2040 aluminium frames (aka corner extrusions according to the assembly manual).

 If for whatever reason any of these two corner brackets break, replacement brackets can be re-ordered.

 AJ28 corner brackets

 Although they can be 3D printed, aluminium AJ28 corner brackets (also called angle corner joints or right-angle brackets or 2028 corner connectors) were used in the original TEVO Tarantula.
 Unlike the LJ20 T Slot corner brackets (see below), these brackets sit on the outside of the aluminium frame.